sntruong12/tribute-project/README.md

   access_token_secret:  'x',
 };
 Run node index.js from the root directory.
-Open a browser and navigate to http://localhost:1337/
+Open a browser and navigate to http://localhost:1337/ or the specifics port from index.js